 Federal Pell Grant

-If you are eligible for a Federal Pell Grant during the summer, your Pell Grant could be awarded from either the 2020-21 or 2021-22 academic year.
+If you are eligible for a Federal Pell Grant during the summer, your Pell Grant could be awarded from either the 2022-23 or 2023-24 academic year.
 We will review your eligibility from both years then award you the higher Pell Grant.
-If you have been awarded your full-time initial scheduled Pell Grant during 2021-22, you must be enrolled a minimum of 6 credit hours in summer to receive an additional Pell Grant award from the 2021-22 academic year and the disbursement of those funds may be delayed based on your enrollment.
+If you have been awarded your full-time initial scheduled Pell Grant during 2022-23 you must be enrolled in a minimum of 6 credit hours in summer to receive an additional Pell Grant award from the 2022-23 academic year and the disbursement of those funds may be delayed based on your enrollment.
 To receive Pell Grant from either year, all outstanding requirements for that year must have been submitted to and processed by the Office of Student Financial Assistance.
 Receipt of Pell Grant will be counted toward your maximum 600% lifetime Pell Grant usage limit.

 Federal TEACH Grant

-Undergraduate and graduate students who are completing or intend to complete coursework to begin a career in teaching and who agree to serve for a minimum of four years as a full-time, highly qualified, high-need field teacher in a low income school may qualify for this program.
-To apply for Federal Teach Grant for summer enrollment click on the following URL, https://www.marshall.edu/sfa/forms-applications/?did=184 .
+Undergraduate and graduate students who are completing or intend to complete coursework to begin a career in teaching and who agree to serve for a minimum of four years as a full-time, highly qualified, high-need field teacher in a low-income school may qualify for this program.
+Teach Grant Application

 |Summer Federal TEACH Grant Maximum Eligibility Chart|